9 Adventure Travel Experiences to Take on with Your Partner

 For some couples, vacation time means breakfast in bed, superior spa service, and white tablecloth dining.
 Others, though, prefer something a little more primal, a time where togetherness gets measured less in whispered sweet nothings and more in pulse-pounding experiences and sights rarely glimpsed by the human eye.

 So take heart if you and your significant other prefer to cut your getaways with more than a little excitement!
-This list of four adventure vacations for couples is right up your alley.
+This list of nine adventure vacations for couples is right up your alley.

 Camping in the Outback in Australia